darkpanda08/stopwatch_javascript/README.md

 # Stopwatch
-A stopwatch using HTML, CSS and Javascript
+A stopwatch example made using HTML, CSS and Javascript.